 Exploratory borings, test wells, and/or soil sampling conducted using a hand or motorized drill.
 This activity does not include the excavation of soil test pits using a backhoe or similar equipment or the installation of a monitoring well using a truck mounted drill rig.

 (c) Notwithstanding Section 1.3(3)(a) above, the Committee has determined that certain minor activities within Bylaw Resource Areas that meet all additional requirements set forth below require advance notice and administrative review and approval by the Committee’s Administrator, but are excluded from the requirement to obtain a Negative Determination of Applicability or an Order of Conditions under the Bylaw.
-The request for the administrative review shall be in writing and include materials necessary to allow the Administrator to conduct the review, such as, a plan showing proposed test pit or monitoring well locations, a letter from a certified arborist or (PJ) photographs showing the condition and location of a tree proposed to be removed, photographs of the brush pile or man-made debris to be removed, or photographs showing the invasive species to be hand-pulled and their location.
+The request for the administrative review shall be in writing and include materials necessary to allow the Administrator to conduct the review, such as, a plan showing proposed test pit or monitoring well locations, a letter from a certified arboristand photographs showing the condition and location of a tree proposed to be removed along with a map showing its location photographs of the brush pile or man-made debris to be removed, or photographs showing the invasive species to be hand-pulled and their location.
 These activities are limited to the following: The installation of soil test pits using a backhoe or similar equipment or the installation of a monitoring well using a truck mounted drill rig within lawfully existing lawn, landscaping, or gardens within the Buffer Zone or Riverfront Area only;

-Removal of an individual tree when evidence is provided to demonstrate that the tree is in poor health and/or poses a safety hazard;

-Removal of brush piles or man-made debris; and
+Removal of an individual tree when evidence is provided to prove that the tree likely and it is outside the 25-foot No-Disturbance ZoneRemoval of brush piles or man-made debris; and

-Removal of invasive species by hand-pulling only.
+Removal of invasive species by hand-pulling, smothering, or hand-cutting only.

 1.4 Burdens of Moving Forward and Proof